 Feeling uninspired?
-Seek it out.
+Seek out inspiration.
 Keep your list of what inspires you in mind and take an inspiration adventure.
 Here are some suggestions:

-- Go for a walk take a look at what inspires you.
+Go for a walk - take a look at what inspires you.
 Nature?
 Architecture?
 Shadows on the pavement?
 There's no right or wrong answer.
-Gather bits to bring home or and/or take photographs of what you see. - Visit the library and check out some books maybe they're art books with many photos of famous artists' works.
-Maybe they're art books
+Gather bits to bring home or and/or take photographs of what you see.

-- teaching a technique.
-Maybe they're coffee table travel books or children's picture books or field guides or books about flower arranging bring home an armload of whatever catches your eye. - Invite a friend to sketch with you and take some time looking at each others' sketchbooks.
+- Visit the library and check out some books maybe they're art books with many photos of famous artists' works.
+Maybe they're art books teaching a technique.
+Maybe they're coffee table travel books or children's picture books or field guides or books about flower arranging bring home an armload of whatever catches your eye. - Try choosing books or other inspirations in a subject that you normally would not be interested in.
+You might be surprised how many ideas it sparks. - Invite a friend to sketch with you and take some time looking at each others' sketchbooks.
 Maybe even swap books and each do a page in the other's book. - Go to a museum, gallery or shop filled with interesting things.
 If photography is allowed, take a few photos.
 You can also spend some time sketching or simply write a list of what you find most inspiring.
 Is it the use of color in a certain artist's work?
 The shape of a sculpture?
 The texture of yarn in a craft store...
 Pay attention to what catches your eye and your interest.